Super-heated first order phase transitions: Super-heating: generalities

 In this work we are interested in the opposite regime of extremely high-temperature, $T\gg M$, where the effective potential for $\phi$ is subject to thermal corrections.
 On dimensional grounds, the possible form of the finite temperature contributions to the potential, $V_T(\phi)$, at temperatures $T\gg M$, is generically

-If the temperature is the largest scale, and we can neglect $M$, this is also all the potential for $\phi$, and we will discuss later in section \ref{sec:tree-level} the impact of finite $M$.
+{The different normalizations in Eqs.~\eqref{eq:zero} and \eqref{eq:potentialT}, reflect distinct conventions for the tree-level and finite-temperature potentials, and are related by simple redefinitions of the coefficients.} If the temperature is the largest scale, and we can neglect $M$, this is also all the potential for $\phi$, and we will discuss later in section \ref{sec:tree-level} the impact of finite $M$.
 In conventional field theories, we have $a_1=0$, $a_3\leq 0$ and $a_4>0$, while the sign of $a_2$ depends on the theory \cite{Weinberg:1974hy}, but it is almost always positive.
-Also, usually, the field is subject to the constraint $\phi\geq 0$.
+Also, usually, the field is subject to the constraint $\phi\geq 0$. \footnote{{Restricting the analysis to $\phi \ge 0$ is a matter of parametrization and does not entail any loss of generality for a quartic potential bounded from below. }} {In fig.~\ref{fig:potential} we show the effective potential at different temperatures.
+At low temperature the minimum away from the origin is the global one, while at higher temperatures the configuration at the origin becomes energetically favoured.
+The superheating regime persists as long as the potential barrier separating the two minima is present at high temperatures.}

 With these conditions, the presence of another minimum -- in addition to the one in the origin -- boils down to the requirements